 11. Upload and then install ExpressVPN's firmware on your router.

-12. When your router restarts, make sure to connect via Wi-Fi or LAN cable.
+12. When your router restarts, make sure to connect to it via Wi-Fi or LAN cable.

 13. As soon as you connect, ExpressVPN's setup screen should appear.